How to Connect Claude.ai Web to Your Mac

 Privacy Story

 Cloud Data Forwarding is off by default and opt-in per machine.
-When off, the Cloud Relay only exposes setup tools (install, status, troubleshoot) — Claude.ai cannot see your data tools at all.
+When off, the connector's tools/list advertises only setup_install (onboarding) — data tools are not listed until you enable forwarding.

 When you turn it on, your data still comes from your Mac — nothing is stored in the cloud.
 The bytes transit through the encrypted tunnel between your Mac and the LMCP backend, but they’re never persisted server-side.
-Turn it off any time from the menu bar and Claude.ai instantly loses access to data tools.
+Turn it off any time and Claude.ai instantly loses access to data tools.

 What You Will Need